 The simple white pill-shaped design and soft-touch finish sure look like AirPower.
 The box looks like something from Apple, too; clean white with a simple product photo on top and the product name in Helvetica along the side.

 But it’s not quite AirPower.
 There are design compromises, to start.
 An annoying seam around the edge where the felt-like bottom material meets the sleek top material.
-It has a permanantly-attached charging cable that ends in a USB-A plug, for which you have to supply your own power adapter.
-It only works with adapters that have an output current of at least 2A at 5V, so you can’t use the adpater that came with your iPhone.
+It has a permanently-attached charging cable that ends in a USB-A plug, for which you have to supply your own power adapter.
+It only works with adapters that have an output current of at least 2A at 5V, so you can’t use the adapter that came with your iPhone.
 The company will happily sell you a Qualcomm Quick Charge 3.0 compatible 18W adapter for $19, or you can use an iPad adapter.

 There are feature compromises, too.
 AirPower promised to let you place any Apple device that can be wirelessly charged at any place.
 AirUnleashed deliberately simplifies the design by requiring specific placement—phone on the left, watch in a little divot just right of center, and AirPods on the right.